mpeters19/PyART-processing/README.md

 **start_script**: Sets variables and instantiates a child process in which run_fun can take place.

 ### Modified PyART files
-nexrad_level2: Updated to use np.frombuffer instead of np.fromstring, which is now deprecated.
+**nexrad_level2**: Updated to use np.frombuffer instead of np.fromstring, which is now deprecated.

+## Sources and Credit
+PyART citation:
+Helmus, J.J. & Collis, S.M., (2016).
+The Python ARM Radar Toolkit (Py-ART), a Library for Working with Weather Radar Data in the Python Programming Language.
+Journal of Open Research Software.
+4(1), p.e25.
+DOI: [http://doi.org/10.5334/jors.119](http://doi.org/10.5334/jors.119)